ColourSpace can be integrated with Dolby's PRM range of monitors for accurate Closed Loop display profiling and calibration

 - Using Calibration Patches select the desired patch option to use for profiling

-(Automatic uses the patch settings within the ColourSpace Settings window)
+(If possible, Automatic uses the patch settings defined within the ColourSpace Settings window, or else the closest available patch settings)

-As soon as a Calibration Patches seletcion is made the Dolby display will show the patch colour as defined within the ColourSpace Manual Measure menu.
+As soon as a Calibration Patches selection is made the Dolby display will show the patch colour as defined within the ColourSpace Manual Measure menu.

 To profile the Dolby display with ColourSpace navigate to the desired profiling mode - Manual Measure or Display Characterisation.